Braised Chicken with Apples, Cider and Cream

 Notes

-For beverage pairings and a richer, creamier Camembert variation, see below.
+For beverage pairings and a richer, creamier buttered apples with Camembert variation, see below.

 INSTRUCTIONS